mjmcg/jvc_projector_ha/README.md

 - Network connectivity between Home Assistant and the projector
 - Projector IP address
 - Projector Port (default is 20554)
-- Hashed network password (see below)
+- Network password (see note below)

-### Generating your hashed network password
+### Note on the network password

+1. JVC requires a network password for projector control.
-1. Using the remote, set a Network Password for your projector.
+2. Using the remote, set a Network Password for your projector.
 It must be between 8 and 10 characters long, e.g. "MyPassword"

+The integration accepts either the plaintext password or a pre-hashed password.
+If you want to pre-hash the password, follow these steps:
-2. Append "JVCKWPJ" to that password, e.g. "MyPasswordJVCKWPJ"
+1. Append "JVCKWPJ" to that password, e.g. "MyPasswordJVCKWPJ"
-3. Generate the MD5 hash of that string.
+2. Generate the MD5 hash of that string.
 You can use an online tool like https://codebeautify.org/sha256-hash-generator or a command line tool.
-4. Use the resulting hash string as your password when configuring the integration in Home Assistant, e.g. "98c75d723b5bc9d638c87618bdfde6d6dffe2a5cfebf3d2f918c95e1ea2f3b40".
+3. Use the resulting hash string as your password when configuring the integration in Home Assistant, e.g. "98c75d723b5bc9d638c87618bdfde6d6dffe2a5cfebf3d2f918c95e1ea2f3b40".

 ### Note on network connectivity
 If your JVC projector only has a wired network connection, you can use a travel router like the [TP-Link AC750 Wireless Portable Nano Travel Router (TL-WR902AC)](https://www.tp-link.com/us/home-networking/wifi-router/tl-wr902ac/) in client mode to connect it to your network.
 This is how I have mine set up and it has worked perfectly.